lightstep/lightstep-action-snapshot/readme.md

           lightstep_snapshot_query: service IN ("frontend")
 ```

-Most workflows will involve taking a snapshot and performing analysis on that snapshot, usually in the context of a PR or Issue.
+Most workflows will involve taking a snapshot *and* performing analysis on that snapshot, usually in the context of a GitHub PR or Issue.
+See examples below.

 ## Example Workfkows